-Appendix A

-Approach to Developing the Capital Asset Replacement Scheduling System (CARSS) & Highlights of the FY 2024-2029 Analysis
+Appendix A: Approach to Developing CARSS & Highlights of the FY25-30 Analysis

 Approach to Developing CARSS

 In the attempt to develop a better understanding of the costs for the District of Columbia of maintaining its critical capital infrastructure, it was determined that there was a need to develop a comprehensive asset management plan for all the District's assets.
 The approach that was developed to address this need led to the creation of the District's Capital Asset Replacement Scheduling System, or CARSS.
 CARSS is a comprehensive asset management planning tool that was created by the District in conjunction with our software solutions partners at PowerPlan.
 In 2021, the District partnered with Arcadis Gen as the District's new software solutions provider for CARSS.
 The buildout of the new software system supported by Arcadis Gen was completed in the 1st quarter of FY 2023.